Skip to content

 Higher interpolation dimensions

-By default, the library offers linear interpolation classes up to three dimensions with std::vector input types.
-If you'd like to implement higher dimensions, it's recommended to inherit from the N-dimensional interpolation class for a given dimension.
-For example, for three dimensional linear interpolation this could look like:
+By default, the library offers both linear and cubic spline interpolation classes up to three dimensions with std::vector input types.
+If you'd like to implement higher dimensions, it is recommended to inherit from the respective N-dimensional base class.

 #include "linear_interp.hpp"